colleenkwilson/Me/README.md

 Develop a strong Product network | 2020 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
 Have coffee/lunch with a Product executive 1x month.
 Develop strong partnerships in the Wealthtech space (outreach 2x month)
 Become a better writer and grow my vocabulary - use my voice | 2020 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech).
 Build a platform that I can use to voice more good and opportunity
 Never stop growing professionally | 5 Years | CPO (eventually CEO) and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano.
 Invest in female and minority founded and led businesses.
+Become the best at being a beginner | 5 Years | Growing in my career demands vulnerability and consistent growht and progress.
+I can only continue to grow and grow others by being a beginning again, and becoming very skilled in learning new things

 ## My expectations of folks who report to me
 * Please setup a healthy system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.